Senegal

 Trade Partners

-The EU is by far the most important trading partner for Senegal, accounting for 24% of total exports in 2023, followed by India (11%) and China (7%).
-Mali and India are the most important export destinations for Senegalese products.
-31% of imports originate from the EU, followed by 8% each from China and India.
+The EU is by far the most important trading partner for Senegal, accounting for 24% of total exports in 2024, followed by China (10%) as well as Mali and India (7% each).
+Mali and the EU are the most important export destinations for Senegalese products.
+29% of imports originate from the EU, followed by 11% from China and 8% from India.

 Economic Structure